-Given a unitarizable simple $\gg$-supermodule $\HH$, by neglecting parity, we may consider its decomposition under $\even$ in a direct sum of unitarizable highest weight $\even$-modules.
+Given a unitarizable simple $\gg$-supermodule $\HH$, upon forgetting parity, we can consider its decomposition under $\even$ as a direct sum of unitarizable highest weight $\even$-modules.
 Among the unitarizable highest weight $\even$-constituents, there is a particularly important class known as \emph{relative holomorphic discrete series modules}.
 These modules are distinguished by the property that, for each $\even$-constituent, one can assign a formal dimension, which serves as an analog of the dimension for infinite-dimensional modules \cite{SchmidtGeneralizedSuperdimension}.
 Their explicit definition and construction are extensive and require additional terminology, so we only provide a parameterization of the highest weights.
-For an explicit discussion, we refer to \cite{SchmidtGeneralizedSuperdimension}.
+For an explicit discussion, we refer to \cite{Neeb}.